 Texas Criminal Records, Warrants & Expunctions

-Understanding Criminal Records in Texas
+Understanding Arrest Warrants in Texas

-• Charges that were dismissed
+• Arrests, even if charges were dismissed

 • Pending criminal cases